 Analysis of the need for electric vehicles in the fleet

 Analyzing your company’s current vehicle requirements plays a crucial role in integrating electric vehicles into your fleet.
 It is important to have a clear overview of what kind of vehicles you need for your business and for what purposes they are used.
-A thorough analysis by fleet management can help you find out which vehicles in your fleet can potentially be replaced by e-cars.
+A thorough analysis by fleet management can help you identify which vehicles in your fleet can potentially be replaced by e-cars.
 Perhaps it is the cars for field service or the delivery vans for inner-city traffic that are particularly suitable for a switch to e-vehicles.
 By precisely analyzing your vehicle requirements, you can make informed decisions about electromobility and pave the way for an environmentally friendly fleet.

 Cost and benefit analysis for e-mobility in the vehicle fleet